staceybright/training-library/source/computer_setup.rst

 Users can store files under their username at ``/user/myusername``.
 This is useful for sharing large files with your colleagues.
 In fact, you'll be using your Central Storage directory to send your training exercises to your trainers later on.

-Send an email to the STScI *internal* helpdesk at support@stsci.edu, and ask them to make you a Central Storage directory.
-(There's an *external* helpdesk too, help@stsci.edu.
-For IT issues, though, you want the internal one.)
+Send an email to the STScI *internal* helpdesk at support@stsci.edu, and ask them to make you a Central Storage directory. [#externalhelpdesk]_

 Configuring STScI-specific environment variables
 =================================================